 Employer issues on accessing staff:

-- Every company wants experienced people – The old adage ‘you can’t train for experience’ is true, but in many cases, there is no-one in Australia with 100% of the experience desired.
+- Every company wants experienced people – The adage ‘you can’t train for experience’ is true, but in many cases, there is no one in Australia with 100% of the experience desired.

-- No money to train $$ – Often there is just not the capital to train or bring in new staff.
+- No money to train $$ – There is often no capital to train or bring in new staff.

-- Smaller companies are the training ground for larger companies – This is a major issue and lots of poaching of trained staff from the smaller companies occurs.
+- Smaller companies are the training ground for larger companies – This is a significant issue, and lots of poaching of trained staff from the smaller companies occurs.